nikosuenderhauf/nikosuenderhauf.github.io/_jobs/postdoc_2025.md

  * Your CV, including a full list of publications
  * A motivation letter and research plan (max 3 pages)
  * A statement on how you meet the selection criteria above (max 2 pages)
- * A statement on how you plan to meet the key responsibilities above (max 2 pages)
+ * A statement on how you plan to address the key responsibilities of the role (max 2 pages)
  * Contact details for 1–2 referees, or attach reference letters

 <!-- ## Postdoctoral Research Fellow -->